Updated on March 29, 2022

-So if you’re planning a weekend to come to Portland for Beers Wit(out) Beards or to simply eat some lobster rolls and drink great beer by the ocean, these are our picks for the seven best breweries in “The Forest City.”
+So if you’re planning a weekend to come to Portland to eat some lobster rolls and drink great beer by the ocean, these are our picks for the nine best breweries in “The Forest City.”

 Allagash Brewing Co.